chaoge525/soafee_demo/documentation/manual/architectures.rst

 image includes the following image features by default:

   * Hardware virtualization support with the Xen type-1 hypervisor
+  * The following image features are inherited from ``meta-cassini-distro``:

     * Container engine and runtime with Docker and runc-opencontainers
     * Container workload orchestration with the K3s Kubernetes distribution

 On an EWAOL virtualization distribution image, the software stack includes the Xen type-1 hypervisor and provides a Control VM (Dom0) and a single bundled